ambermanry/hungr/README.md

 5. meteor
 6. go to http://localhost:3000

-Before step 5, we may need to do the following (Please let me know if these steps are needed since I would like to update the README):

-1.  meteor add react
-2.  meteor add firfi:meteor-react-bootstrap

 In order to deploy to the publicly available hungr website at http://icfi-hungr.meteor.com, you will need to create a Meteor developer account at http://www.meteor.com.
 You must then email amber.manry@icfi.com to be added to the icfi group.
 This is only intended for ICF employees.
 To test whether you can deploy your changes to meteor version, do the following: